 Should You Use Mascara Or False Lashes For Hooded Eyes?

 Your lashes are a great way to bring attention to your beautiful eyes.
 You can easily achieve that by applying mascara to both the upper and lower lashes.
 As your lashes extend noticeably out from your eyes, it adds to the perceived size of your eyes.

 If you choose to use false lashes to enhance your looks, make sure that you are choosing a lash style that works with your eye shape.
 You don’t want to use lashes that are longer on the outer corner.
 These lashes are designed for almond-shaped eyes and will only make your eyes look droopy.

-With your hooded eyes, it’s best to look for a lash that is shorter on both the outer and inner corners and longest in the center.
+With hooded eyes, it’s best to look for a lash that is shorter on both the outer and inner corners and the longest in the center.
 Just like the straight-line technique, this will help to create the illusion of a lift.

 Do Hooded Eyes Get Worse With Age?

 Our skin loses its tone and elasticity with aging, and the skin of our eyelids is not an exception.
 This is why it’s very important to take the very best anti-aging skincare on and around hooded eyes.
 Using high-quality serums and creams that are both effective and gentle enough to use on sensitive and delicate eye skin is crucial!
 The earlier you start anti-aging care for hooded eyes, the longer you can keep them looking young and fresh.
 And there’s a bonus in that!
 Taking better care of your eyelids can help to gently lift the skin around your hooded eyes, making them look more open too.
 It’s never too early for good anti-aging skincare.